CommunityToolkit/WindowsCommunityToolkit/docs/platform-specific/PlatformSpecificAnalyzer.md

 # Platform Specific Analyzer

-The [writing version adaptive](https://docs.microsoft.com/windows/uwp/debug-test-perf/version-adaptive-code) code, the developers should ensure that code checks for presence of API before calling it.
+When writing [version](https://docs.microsoft.com/windows/uwp/debug-test-perf/version-adaptive-code) or platform adaptive code, the developers should ensure that code checks for presence of API before calling it.
 The platform specific analyzer is a Roslyn Analyzer that can parse through code and suggest fixes where appropriate.

 ## Installation